RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 2.1: Paralog detection

-In this step the script removes the *loci* considered paralogous genes from the result of the previous script.
+In this step *loci* considered paralogous from result of the allelecall (see above) are removed

+## Command:

 ```bash
 # run remove genes
 chewBBACA.py RemoveGenes -i results_cg/results_20190921T183955/results_alleles.tsv -g results_cg/results_20190921T183955/RepeatedLoci.txt -o alleleCallMatrix_cg
 ```

 ## Step 2.2: Genomes Quality Control

-In this step it is necessary to define the *Threshold* of the Scheme that limits the loss of *loci* targets of the Schema Creation genomes and excludes genomes considered to be of poor quality due to the *loci* loss.
+In this step we define a *Threshold* of the scheme that limits the loss of *loci* targets defined in the previous steps while excluding genomes considered to be of poor quality due to significant *loci* absence.

-The next step is to define the percentage of *loci* that will constitute the Scheme, this can be **100%, 99.5%, 99% and 95%** of the *loci* present in the breeding genomes.
+We then define the percentage of *loci* that will constitute the scheme based on how many targets we want to keep in this phase:  **100%, 99.5%, 99% and 95%** of the *loci* present in the set of high quality genomes.
 This is one of the main steps in defining the cgMLST schema targets.

+## Commands:

 ```bash
 # run test genome quality
 chewBBACA.py TestGenomeQuality -i alleleCallMatrix_cg.tsv -n 13 -t 300 -s 5
 ```

-## Step 2.3: Extracting Matrix Loci

-In this step we use the list of **removedGenomes** which is output from the **TestGenomeQuality**.
-In this step we select the *Threshold* chosen from the removedGenomes.txt file, for example, Threshold 120 and select all the genomes that came out of this *Threshold* and create a new file named, for example, GenomeRemoved120thr.txt.
-In this *Threshold* (120) 11 complete genomes were removed due to loss of target *loci*.
-The name of the genomes that were obtained from the removedGenomes.txt file must be one on each line for use in the next step.
+The list of low qualiy genomes will then be removed from the original list using

 ```bash
 # run ExtractCgMLST
 chewBBACA.py ExtractCgMLST -i alleleCallMatrix_cg.tsv -o cgMLST_120 -p 1.0 -g GenomeRemoved120thr.txt
 ```

 This script selects all * loci * present in the selected * Threshold *.
 The value * p * is associated with the percentage of * loci * that has been set, for example: * p1.0 * selects all * loci * present in the * Threshold * chosen in all genomes ie those present in 100% of genomes at that * Threshold *.
-Subsequently a cgMLST_120 folder is created which receives the result of the allelic profile for each of the cgMLST scheme * loci * that will be in the allelic profile matrix.
+Subsequently a cgMLST_120 folder is created which receives the result of the allelic profile for each of the cgMLST candidate * loci * (allelic profile matrix).
 The file in this folder (cgMLST.tsv) contains the allelic profile of each selected * loci * and will be used to create the core gene list.

-## Step 2.4: Creating the core gene list
+## Step 2.3: Creating the core gene list

-This command selects all target genes from the "cgMLST.tsv" spreadsheet that corresponds to the first line of this file.
-Then we perform the script below:
+This command selects all target genes from the "cgMLST.tsv" spreadsheet.

 ```bash
 # 10 list
 head -n 1 cgMLST.tsv > Genes_100%_Core_120.txt
 ```

-To transpose (put the names of the core genes on each line) I used the datamash and created the file> Genes_Core_Al.txt which is the previous script.
+This list needs to be transposed so that each core gene name is reported in a single line:

 ```bash
 # transpose table
 datamash -W transpose < Genes_100%_Core_120.txt > Genes_Core_Al.txt
 ```

-This print schema_seed / command on each cgMLST target gene for use in the validation step.
+This step generated the file> Genes_Core_Al.txt

+This list was then modified so that each name was preceeded by *schema_seed* :

 ```bash
 tail -n+1 Genes_Core_Al.txt | cut -f2 | perl -pe 's: :\n:g' | sort -Vu | awk '{print("schema_seed/"$1)}' > listgenes_core_100_120ca%.txt
 ```

-## Step 3: Schema Validation (Allele call)
+## Step 3: Schema Validation (Allele calling)

-This command identifies the *loci* candidates in each of the validation genomes and assigns an allelic profile to each of them by the AlleleCall.
+In this step we repeat the allele calling using only the selected candidate *loci* for each of the genomes selected for validation (2184 genome drafts)

 ```bash
 chewBBACA.py AlleleCall -i GenomasValidacao210919 -g listgenes_core_100_120ca%.txt -o results --cpu 15 --ptf PAO1.trn
 ```

-This folder **GenomasValidacao210919** has all 2184 validation genomes acquired from the NCBI that has ST and and they had less than 200 contigs.
+This folder generated from this step **GenomasValidacao210919** has all 2184 validation draft genomes acquired from the NCBI that has ST and and they had less than 200 contigs.

 ## Step 3.1: Concatenate the allelic